clhenrick/clhenrick.io/content/blog/2015-06-04-wrangling-311-data.md

 **PGloader** is a tool that allows for programatically bulk loading of data into **PostgreSQL**.
 Using this method ended up taking just 5 minutes 2.127 seconds, instead of hanging up and eventually crashing my computer.
 I'd say that's an improvement!

 **PGloader** can be used one of two ways; by either writing a script or as a command line utility.
 Because I had yet to create the table in my `nyc_311` database, I decided to go with using a script.
-My friend [John Krauss](http://blog.johnkrauss.com/) refered me to a **pgloader** script he used which helped me get going.
+My friend [John Krauss](http://blog.johnkrauss.com/) referred me to a **pgloader** script he used which helped me get going.
 The syntax for pgloader is **PLpgSQL** which is a bit strange when first encountered, but not too difficult to follow.

 Prior to writing the pgloader script a good first step was to pull out the 30 or so complaint field names and rename them to be database friendly.
 A quick n dirty bash script did the job, it replaces spaces with underscores and converts text to lower case by grabbing the first line of the CSV file using **head** and piping it through **sed** and **tr**, then writing the output to a text file: